fantasyui-com/object-database/README.md

 The file-system and database is like :dog: and :cat:.
 They cooperate but they are not in any harmony, there are no guarantees that you are safe from data loss on any database.

-Indeed the best way to save data is to ship it to multiple remote servers where that data will be kept in memory long enough to be safely stored, even then you will have disk failures, memory errors and flipped bits from distant dying suns.
+Indeed, the best way to save data is to ship it to multiple remote servers where that data will be kept in memory long enough to be safely stored, even then you will have disk failures, memory errors and flipped bits from distant dying suns.